-What you need to know about one of the primary sets of “rules” for how government contractors are required to do their cost accounting.
+Learn about CAS compliance and what you need to know about one of the primary sets of “rules” for how GovCons are required to do their cost accounting.

 by Rich Wilkinson

 CAS is an acronym that stands for Cost Accounting Standards.
-CAS is one of two primary sets of “rules” about how government contractors are required to do their cost accounting.
+It’s one of two primary sets of “rules” about how government contractors are required to do their cost accounting.
 The other is the Federal Acquisition Regulation (FAR) Cost Principles, contained in Part 31 of the FAR.

-The Cost Accounting Standards consist of a set of 19 separate standards, commonly referred to by number, and numbered from CAS 401 to CAS 420.
+CAS compliance refers to adherence to the Cost Accounting Standards (CAS), a set of 19 specific guidelines (numbered CAS 401 to CAS 420) that govern how government contractors must handle their cost accounting.
 There is a missing standard (419) that was proposed, but never issued.